 ENGLISH II (Offered 10.
 One year.
 Prerequisite: English I.) Focus is for students to become skillful in expository and persuasive writing.
-Students are prepared for FSA reading and state writing assessments.
+Students are prepared for state reading and state writing assessments.
 Curriculum is taught using textbook, supplemental material, and assigned novels (read independently).
 No summer reading is required.

 ENGLISH II HONORS (Offered 10.
 One year, Prerequisite: C or better in English Honors I or Pre-AP English I and teacher recommendation) Advanced course for motivated students whose skills are not yet at AP level.
 Students are taught critical thinking in major works and world literature.
 The writing component includes expository, persuasive, and analytical documented literary papers.
-Some FSA preparation is included.
-Summer reading is required.
+Some state test preparation is included.
+Summer reading is tested the first week of school.